2023 Best Allied Health Professions Trade Schools in New York

 Top 10 Best Allied Health Professions Schools

 Our 2023 rankings named Center for Allied Health Education the best school in New York for allied health professions students.
-Located in the city of Brooklyn, Center for Allied Health Education is a private for-profit college with a small student population.
+Located in the large city of Brooklyn, Center for Allied Health Education is a private for-profit school with a small student population.

-Read full report on Allied Health Professions at Upstate Medical University
+Read full report on Allied Health Professions at Arnot Ogden Medical Center

 Out of the 57 schools in New York that were part of this year’s ranking, Ulster BOCES School of Practical Nursing landed the # 5 spot on the list.
-Located in the suburb of Lake Katrine, Ulster BOCES School of Practical Nursing is a public school with a fairly small student population.
+Located in the small suburb of Port Ewen, Ulster BOCES School of Practical Nursing is a public college with a student population.

-Wagner College came in at #6 in this year’s edition of the Best Allied Health Professions Trade Schools in New York ranking.
-Located in the large city of Staten Island, Wagner is a private not-for-profit school with a small student population.
+Wagner College ranked #6 on this year’s Best Allied Health Professions Trade Schools in New York list.
+Located in the city of Staten Island, Wagner is a private not-for-profit college with a small student population.

-With a ranking of #8, Marist College did quite well on this year’s best schools for allied health professions students.
-Marist is a moderately-sized private not-for-profit school located in the suburb of Poughkeepsie.
+Marist College did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #8 on the list.
+Marist is a medium-sized private not-for-profit school located in the suburb of Poughkeepsie.

-With a ranking of #9, Molloy College did quite well on this year’s best schools for allied health professions students.
-Located in the suburb of Rockville Centre, Molloy is a private not-for-profit school with a small student population.
+Molloy College did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #9 on the list.
+Located in the large suburb of Rockville Centre, Molloy is a private not-for-profit college with a small student population.

 Best Allied Health Professions Colleges in the Middle Atlantic Region